wsydney76/craft-favorites/README.md

 $ids = Plugin::getInstance()->favoritesService->getIds();
 ```

-Note: Obviosly this will not on cached pages.
+Note: Obviously this will not work on cached pages.

 See API.